 The overall genre is electronic, but there’s a pound of industrial to be found here, along with hints of drone and some fitting audio experimentalism.
 Metavari has captured the absurd tone of Lynch, along with the excitement of something new.
 “Six Figures Getting Sick (Six Times)” includes sounds reminiscent of airplanes, coins, and (of course) a film reel, along with deep bass and dangling synths.
 The mastering is superb; THX would be proud.
 The big closing chords are intensely and intentionally cinematic.
 Vox and drone haunt “Absurd Encounter With Fear,” while mallet instruments set the stage for a thrilling ride on “The Alphabet.”
 The track surges and retreats, using synthesized brass, dissonant harp and huge industrial drums to burst through the speakers and set the heart ablaze.

 Lynch’s work is simultaneously subtle and overt, a curious nuance that Metavari has managed to emulate.
 While a track such as “Industrial Landscape” may seem to have a straight trajectory, it still manages to take diverging paths, underlining its dual nature with wandering stereo effects.
 The artist humbly states that he is “scribbling on top” of Lynch’s films, but it may be more proper to call these tracks an homage.
 It’s more common to hear a musician echo another musician than to encounter a cross-genre leap.
 But like his influencer, Metavari has a talent for miniatures; the track heard in the clip below is actually the complete version of “Premonitions Following an Evil Deed.”
 Elapsed time: one minute.
-The sparse nature of this piece amplifies the explosion of “Dream #7 (Extended),” the opening minutes utilizing every available sonic space.
+The sparse nature of this piece amplifies the explosion of “Dream #7 (Extended),” the opening sequence utilizing every available sonic space.

 If some listeners experience 80s flashbacks while listening to the music, the association is intentional.
 Some of Lynch’s short films go back decades.
 But just as Disasterpeace’s It Follows pays tribute to John Carpenter without copying John Carpenter, so does Metavari’s ABSURDA tip its hat to 80s synth without xeroxing it.
 One eye looks back while the other looks forward.
 Any other associations are positive ~ for example, Tangerine Dream’s “Love On a Real Train” and Giorgio Moroder’s “The Chase.”